Sidhant Saraogi

 - algorithms and lower bounds for the AVOID problems which relate to finding explicit constructions for circuit lower bounds, rigid matrices, etc.

-Previously, I contributed to (and help setup) the quantum information package of the popular quantum simulation toolbox QuTiP.
+I also contributed to (and help setup) the quantum information package of the popular quantum simulation toolbox QuTiP.
 You can read about my implementation of quantum circuit simulation here.